swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

  In the above scenario, there exist a timespan between offering `self` to another distributed actor and the actor itself becoming ready.
 If the remote `Greeter` were to call a distributed method on that "escaped self" and the originating system would receive that message before the `system.actorReady(self)` call is invoked, the system would be unable to deliver the invocation.

 This thankfully is not a problem unknown to distributed actor runtimes, and can be solved by buffering messages to recipients that have been assigned an ID but are not yet ready.
-Since this is a synchronous initializer we are talking about here, this situation cannot lead to a deadlock since the initializer will continue running and we are unable to suspend it (because it is not async).
+Since this is a synchronous initializer we are talking about, this situation cannot lead to a deadlock since the initializer will continue running and we are unable to suspend it (because it is not async).
 In theory, a synchronous distributed actor initializer that *never returned* is problematic here, because it will never become ready, but this simply isn't the nature of how initializers should be used, and after careful consideration we decided this is a fair tradeoff.

 Never-returning *synchronous* initializers, which escape self to other distributed actors, may not be able to receive incoming distributed calls.
-The problem does not necessarily have to lead to deadlocks or never-resumed tasks because remote calls are often associated with deadlines which would break the infinite wait.
+The problem does not necessarily have to lead to deadlocks or never-resumed tasks because remote calls are often associated with deadlines which would avoid an infinite wait.
 The above situation though quite an edge case though, and the other rules about actor isolation and thread-safety of initializers we feel more than make up for this one weird situation.

-The problem does not manifest with asynchronous initializers, so this is another option available for end users which truly want to perform distributed calls that are not request/reply, but direct messages from the remote peer, this is another option available to resolve the issue.
+This problem does not manifest with asynchronous initializers, so this is another option availablet to avoid this issue.

 #### Ready-ing Distributed Actors, exactly once

-Another interesting case the synthesis in asynchronous initializers needs to take care of is triggering the `actorReady` call only *once*, as the actor truly becomes fully initialized.
+Another interesting case the synthesis in asynchronous initializers needs to take care of is triggering the `actorReady` call only *once*, as the actor first becomes fully initialized.
 This issue does not manifest itself in simple init implementations, however the following snippet does a good job showing an example of where it can manifest:

 ```swift
 distributed actor DA {